How “Harry Potter” Saved My Life

 My single sanctuary was in the words of the Potter books, introduced to me by my grandfather, but the walls of this sanctuary were unstable.
 My spiritual mentors in the Baptist church warned me that the books were dangerous.
 But Harry would understand what I’m going through, and they don’t!
 I would think to myself, reading through the first four novels for the third, fourth, fifth time.
 Will I go to hell if I keep reading?

-After the attempt on my father’s life, I identified with Harry more than ever, but the books now felt like a disease.
+In the aftermath of this division, I identified with Harry more than ever, but the books now felt like a disease.
 Everything my grandfather brought into my life felt like a poison I needed to bleed out.
 I continued to read the books as they were released, but I had no one to talk to about them or the uncomfortable spot they occupied in my psyche.
 My home life deteriorated, I started abusing drugs and alcohol, and I sought relationships outside my family with people who would give me the only thing I had ever known: more trauma.

 My life started to turn around by the time I became friends with Harvey, and befriending another diehard Potter fan was an intense catalyst for change.
 At the onset of our senior year of high school, we knew each other from theater class but had never spent a lot of one-on-one time together.
 That changed when we discovered that neither of us knew a single other person in our lunch period.
 Out of the hundreds of people we knew, D-lunch had just the two of us.
 It seemed fated.